 What Is The Main Cause Of Plantar Fasciitis?

 "The primary cause of plantar fasciitis is calf or Achilles tightness," Dr. Lyon said.
 "Other risk factors include repetitive impact activities and obesity."

-This ligament can become inflamed after wearing non-supportive footwear on hard, flat surfaces for a prolonged period.
+This ligament in the heel of the foot can become inflamed after wearing non-supportive footwear on hard, flat surfaces for a prolonged period.
 Also, being overweight or having a very high arched foot or a flat foot can irritate the ligament.

 Plantar fasciitis is the most common heel injury in athletes, especially runners, because jumping and repeated pushing off can hurt the plantar fascia.

 Are Plantar Fasciitis And Heel Spurs The Same?